dwilliams6683/blinkpibridge/README.md

 | Wi-Fi Network     | Provides wireless access for file transfer to NAS or other storage.               |
 | NAS / Server      | Destination for archived clips.
 Must support SSH for `scp` or `rsync`.            |

+Due to how the script works with transferring, and uses SSH to transfer the files.
+You must setup a passwordless SSH connection on the NAS / Server for the script to work in a headless mode.

 ---

 ## 3. Key Directories and Files